awhitney42/YumYumDonut/README.md

     LOAD "YUMYUMDONUT",8
     RUN

+Type LIST you want to see the program listing:

+    LOAD "YUMYUMDONUT",8
+    LIST

 ## How to Play

 You are a panda with a hankering for a scrumptious donut.
 When you try to take a bite, you are surprised to see the donut running away!
 It is so tasty, you must pursue it and take as many yummy bites as possible.